FEniCS/dolfinx/demo/pde/biharmonic/python/documentation.rst

 and ``('-')`` sides of a facet, respectively.
 The unit outward normal to cell boundaries (``n``) is created, as is the source term ``f`` and the penalty parameter ``alpha``.
-The penalty parameters is made a :py:class:`Constant <dolfin.functions.Constant>` so that it can be changed without needing to regenerate code.
+The penalty parameters is made a :py:class:`Constant <dolfin.functions.constant.Constant>` so that it can be changed without needing to regenerate code.

 .. code-block:: python